bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Cloudy
+- Partly Cloudy
 - 88% humidity
-- 8 mph wind
+- 5 mph wind
-- 83% cloud cover
+- 39% cloud cover
 - 54 AQI 🟨
 - 0.01 inches of precipitation in the past 24 hours
 - 7.25 inches of snow expected in the next 72 hours